prisma/prisma1/examples/auth/README.md

 }
 ```

-If the token is valid, the server will return the `id` of the `EmailUser` node that it belongs to.
+If the token is valid, the server will return the `id` of the `User` node that it belongs to.

 ## What's in this example?